Iolop/POC/Router/Tenda/README-DirectoryTraversal.md

-Command injection can only be used in LAN but it doesn't need any authentication.
+Directory Traversal can only be used in LAN but it doesn't need any authentication.

 Tenda ARCH:arm

-support:wget telnetd iptables

 usage:

-- Ac series Command Injection.py ip port cmd
+- Ac series Directory Traversal.py ip port path

 some problems:

 - port means nginx's open port,not httpd

-Here are the details of Command Injection:
+Here are the details of Directory Traversal:

 [Vulnerability]:

-Command Injection
+Directory Traversal

 -----------------------------

 [Exploitation]:

-Execute arbitraty OS commands
+Walk through the file system

 -----------------------------